 Organizing Units are the local branches of the DFL and may be based on county, senate district, or house district boundaries.
 In larger counties, the Organizing Unit and Senate District Conventions are combined into one convention that both endorse legislative candidates and handle other party business.
 In areas where there are more than 3 house districts in a county, they are organized by Senate District, and separate conventions are held to endorse candidates.
 (The different Organizing Units are defined in Article V of the DFL Constitution.)

 Organizing Unit and Senate District Conventions are generally held on even-numbered years, with a few exceptions.
 The Central and Executive Committees are the governing bodies of an Organizing Unit between conventions.
 You can still participate in odd-numbered years by attending meetings or events your unit might be hosting.
 You can find information on your Organizing Unit here.

 Organizing Unit/Senate District Convention Tasks:

-- To endorse candidates for State Senate and House
+- Endorse candidates for State Senate and House

-- Elect Delegates to Congressional and State Conventions
+- Elect delegates to their Congressional District and State Conventions